 The Air Traffic Control degree track prepares students to apply for an FAA Air Traffic Control position.
 This degree prepares students for the Federal Aviation Administration (FAA) Air Traffic Selection and Training evaluations.
 Hesston College is an FAA Air Traffic-Collegiate Training Initiative school.

 - Have a high school diploma and an unweighted GPA of 2.5 or above OR a GED certificate;

 - Have a minimum 2.5 GPA for all completed higher education work;

 - Have achieved one of the following: a minimum composite score of 19 on the ACT, a minimum combined critical reading and mathematics score of 990 on the SAT or an ACCUPLACER Next-Gen Score of 255 in Reading and 255 in Writing – only one ACCUPLACER retake allowed;

 - Meet the FAA’s English language requirements; and

 - Obtain a First Class (1st Class) FAA Airman Medical Certificate issued by a FAA-authorized Aviation Medical Examiner.

 - For international students, a minimum total score of 513 on the paper TOEFL or 65 on the Internet-based TOEFL or equivalent is required to begin flight training.

-- Any student who does not meet the minimum academic prescribed above for admission must achieve said standard throughout a full semester prior to enrolling as an aviation major; all Academic Contractual Acceptance (ACA) agreements must be satisfactorily completed to be considered.
+- Any student who does not meet the minimum academic standards prescribed above for admission must achieve said standard throughout a full semester prior to enrolling as an aviation major; all Academic Contractual Acceptance (ACA) agreements must be satisfactorily completed to be considered.

 Continued Enrollment Criteria for the Aviation Program